ramiy/Charitable/readme.txt

 You can accept PayPal or offline donations right out of the box, with support for other gateways available as extensions.

-= Easy to use =

-Install, activate and create your first fundraising campaign in less than 5 minutes.
-With Charitable, adding campaigns is a straightforward, intuitive process.
-Less time setting up campaigns means more time for you to raise awareness for your campaign.

 = Unlimited fundraising campaigns =

 You can set up as many campaigns as you'd like with Charitable, and you can tailor them to your needs.
 You can set up suggested donation amounts, allow them to donate as much as they want, or do both.